-Upon the occurrence of any of the events described in (a), (b) or (c) above, the Escrow Period shall continue for such ten (10) Business-Day period solely for the limited purposes of collecting Subscription Funds that have been deposited prior to such event and disbursing funds from the Escrow Account as provided herein.
-Escrow Agent will not accept deposits of Subscription Funds after notice that any of the events described in subparagraphs (a), (b) and (c) has occurred.
+Upon the occurrence of any of the events described in (a), (b) or (c) above, the Escrow Period shall continue for such ten (10) Business-Day period solely for the limited purposes of collecting subscribers' checks that have been deposited prior to such event and disbursing funds from the Escrow Account as provided herein.
+Escrow Agent will not accept deposits of subscribers' checks after notice that any of the events described in subparagraphs (a), (b) and (c) has occurred.

 "Business Day" shall mean a day on which commercial banks in Louisville, Kentucky, are open for the general transaction of business.
 If any action or time for performance pursuant to this Agreement is to occur on any Saturday, Sunday or holiday, such time for action or performance shall be extended to the next Business Day.

-4. The Escrow Agent will deposit Subscription Funds received in check form for collection and credit the proceeds to the Escrow Account to be held by it under the terms of this Agreement.
+4. The Escrow Agent will deposit the subscribers' checks for collection and credit the proceeds to the Escrow Account to be held by it under the terms of this Agreement.
 Notwithstanding anything to the contrary contained herein, Escrow Agent is under no duty or responsibility to enforce collection of any checks delivered to Escrow Agent hereunder.
-The Escrow Agent hereby is authorized to forward any such check for collection and deposit the proceeds in the Escrow Account.
+The Escrow Agent hereby is authorized to forward each check for collection and deposit the proceeds in the Escrow Account.
 As an alternative, the Escrow Agent may telephone the bank on which the check is drawn to confirm that the check has been paid.
 Additionally, to insure that such funds have cleared normal banking channels for collection, Escrow Agent is authorized to hold for ten (10) Business Days funds to be released.
-Issuer shall immediately reimburse Escrow Agent any monies paid to it if thereafter such check is returned unpaid.
+Issuer shall immediately reimburse Escrow Agent any monies paid to it if thereafter the subscriber's check is returned unpaid.
 Any item returned unpaid to the Escrow Agent on its first presentation for payment shall be returned to Issuer and need not be again presented by the Escrow Agent for collection.
 Issuer agrees to reimburse Escrow Agent for the cost incurred with any returned check.
-The Escrow Agent shall not be required to invest any Subscription Funds deposited in the Escrow Account and shall in no event be liable for any investment loss.
-For purposes of this Agreement, the term "collected funds" or the term "collected" when referring to the proceeds of checks deposited with the Escrow Agent shall mean all funds received by Escrow Agent that have cleared normal banking channels and are in the form of cash
+The Escrow Agent shall not be required to invest any funds deposited in the Escrow Account and shall in no event be liable for any investment loss.
+For purposes of this Agreement, the term "collected funds" or the term "collected" when referring to the proceeds of subscribers' checks shall mean all funds received by Escrow Agent that have cleared normal banking channels and are in the form of cash